Ranked #1 by PwC’s ‘Emerging Trends in Real Estate’ (Europe) 2021

 Furthermore, you can expect guidance on the process of arranging mortgage finance as well as key information on lettings and management.

-To simplify the complicated process, IP Global has produced a guide to the logistics of investing in Berlin property.
+To simplify the complicated process, IP Global has produced a guide to the logistics of investing in German property.

 Robust population growth continues to fuel a strong rental market.